vanities/vanities/README.md

 A conscientious perceiver.
 I like to prototype.

 ## About Me
-🔭 I’m currently <a href="https://github.com/vanities/speedrun-ethereum">speedrunning ethereum</a>, using scaffold-eth's repos to quickly test and deploy ethereum full-stack apps.<br>
+🔭 I’m currently <a href="https://github.com/vanities/speedrun-ethereum">speedrunning ethereum</a>, using scaffold-eth's repos to quickly test and deploy ethereum full-stack apps and deploy them to testnets.<br>

 ## Get in touch
 📧 Email: [mischke@protonmail.com](mailto:mischke@protonmail.com)<br>